Emblems of Queensland and Other Legislation Amendment Bill 2023

 12.39 pmMs BOYDSupports

-Supported the bill, sharing her personal experiences visiting the Muttaburra Interpretation Centre and the dinosaur trail, and praising the Palaszczuk government's investment in palaeo tourism.
+Supported the bill, sharing her personal experience visiting the Muttaburra Interpretation Centre and other dinosaur tourism sites across the dinosaur triangle, and congratulated local tourism operators.

 12.46 pmMr SMITHSupports